paulstroet/vu_course/index.md

 ## Welcome to the VU course Applied Machine Learning, hosted by the Management and Organisation department

+This course is aimed at PhD students of the M&O department, who wish to integrate state-of-the-art machine learning techniques in their research.
+Perhaps you have come across  web-scraping, efficient training of algorithms or , but do not fully know yet how you can take advantage of these techniques yourself.
+In this course, we will take you by hand and explore the potential together.
+We will take a hands-on approach and provide elementary code, which you can easily adapt and extend for your own purposes.
+We will use the R programming language.
+Next, we will host two guest lectures, each provides an example of how to exploit machine learning in the M&O discipline.

 You can use the [editor on GitHub](https://github.com/paulstroet/vu_course/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.